Frequently Asked Questions About Patents, Trade Marks and Copyright

 Generally speaking, there are three main types of protection that can be used to safeguard your ideas: trade marks, patents and copyright.

-- Trade marks are used to protect words, phrases, symbols, logos, sounds or designs.
+• Trade marks are used to protect words, phrases, symbols, logos, sounds, or designs.
 For example, famous trade marks include the ‘Ba dad da da, I’m Lovin’ It’ McDonalds Jingle, The Nike tick (and its position on trainers!), and the shape of Coco-Cola bottles.

-As a business, it’s more likely that you will only be interested in trade marks and patens rather than copyright.
+As a business, it’s more likely that you will only be interested in trade marks and patents rather than copyright.
 To find out more about what they cover and the differences between them, discover our guide on the differences between trade marks and patents.

 How do I apply for a patent or trade mark?